 Christmas in Belarus, similar to Christmas in Albania, often takes second place to New Year’s Eve celebrations, a holdover from Soviet times, when ideology demanded the abandonment of “Western” and religious holidays.
-However, Belarus does have a historical connection with Christmas, and observance of it becomes increasingly popular—and even if New Year’s is the bigger holiday, the run-up to the first of January incorporates many of the same rituals and traditions that are used for Christmas in other countries of Eastern Europe.
+However, Belarus does have a historical connection with Christmas, and the observance has become increasingly popular.
+Even if New Year’s is the bigger holiday, the run-up to January 1 incorporates many of the same Christmas rituals and traditions in other countries of Eastern Europe.

 Pagan and Christian Rituals

-Prior to Christianity, the darkest period of the year was associated with the winter solstice, and two weeks were set aside for this time, called Kaliady.
-Belarus remembers its roots, though Christianity (or atheism) has replaced paganism.
-Those who are members of the Orthodox Church celebrate Christmas on January 7, while Protestants and Catholics celebrate on December 25.
+Prior to Christianity, the darkest period of the year was associated with the winter solstice, and in Belarus, two weeks were set aside for this time, a period which was called Kaliady.
+These traditions are somewhat remembered, although Christianity eventually replaced paganism.
+Members of the Orthodox Church celebrate Christmas on January 7, while Protestants and Catholics celebrate on December 25.

 Many of the traditions that serve as New Year’s traditions in Belarus serve as Christmas traditions elsewhere.
 For example, the New Year’s tree is essentially a Christmas tree decorated for a different holiday.
 People may also exchange gifts on New Year’s instead of Christmas, depending upon family tradition.
-Those who do not have a Christmas Eve feast will instead have a large New Year’s Eve dinner with plenty to eat and drink.
+Those who do not have a Christmas Eve feast will instead have a large New Year’s Eve dinner.

 Additionally, cities in Belarus such as Minsk organize concerts and performances related to the New Year, though these are secular in nature.

 People from neighboring countries, especially Russia, flock to Belarus to escape crowded cities and enjoy lower prices.
-That is why Belarus sees a surge in tourism for the Christmas and New Year’s holidays.
 Interestingly, the opposite is true for Belarusians, who seek out neighboring countries to visit for their Christmas and New Year holidays.
-And, due to the close historic connections between Belarus and countries such as Ukraine, Poland, Lithuania, and Russia, Belarusians may have family connections in these countries meaning that they can enjoy renewing relationships with relatives.
+And, due to the close historical connections between Belarus and countries such as Ukraine, Poland, Lithuania, and Russia, Belarusians may have family connections in these countries.

 Minsk Christmas Market